temporalio/proposals/all-sdk/autotuning.md

 Docs & education will both need content about what the interface is for, what default implementations are provided & what their limitations are, and how to implement a custom one.

+## Open questions

+### Async/fallible `mark_slot_used` and `release_slot`
+The "fun example" raises questions about whether `mark_slot_used` and `release_slot` should be allowed to be async and/or return errors.
+Users might reasonably want to perform side effects in them, but internal usage of these functions is ideally fast and infallible.

+If we were to allow them to be async/blocking, it's another possible spot things can get hosed up and stuck.
+Less than great.
+If we allow them to be fallible, it's not clear what we could do on a returned error besides bubble it up and shut down the worker.

+The downsides seem substantial, and users who want to do this can "offload" the async-ness/fallibility to the `reserve_slot` function as implied in my toy, which seems reasonable.

 ## Future considerations

 This proposal has focused specifically on worker autotuning and user customization thereof.
 However, it's worth